 What is clean eating?
-A clean eating diet is one that minimizes or eliminates processed food such as refined grains, refined carbs and refined sugar, as well as saturated fat.
+It’s a diet is one that minimizes or eliminates processed food such as refined grains, refined carbs and refined sugar, as well as saturated fat.
 These foods are replaced with healthy diet choices such as fruit and vegetables.

 When it comes to attaining and preserving good health, a lot depends on what you put into your body.